TaiDOmi/TTB-course/h5 HelSec.md

       - More caps in coverage in different sectors
       - Voluntary incident reporting, sanctions by sector

-SUpplier to the US goverment must fill a CISA attestation form
+Supplier to the US goverment must fill a CISA attestation form
 - Strict form
 - NIS-2
-  - Large impact on organizations requirements
+  - Large impact on organizations cybersecurity requirements
-- NIS-2 requirements are about the organizations' cyber security
 - NIS-2 in Manufacturing
-  - IT Security ()
+  - IT Security
-  - OT Security (Manufacturing security)
+  - OT Security (Operational technology: Hardware and software to control and monitor industrial equiment and processes)

-Office CLoud and Industrial cloud
+Office Cloud and Industrial cloud
 - Office environments are protected by a firewall
+  - Office workers and general office products
+  - business critical data, secure general data
-- Industrial network is protected by two firewalls
+- Industrial network is protected by two firewalls (both office and industrial clouds)
+  - Tailored for specific industries (healthcare, manufacturing, finance etc.)
+  - Secure operational data, indstrial workflows, information from systems
+  - Real-time security critical to prevent operational problems
   - Industrial zone has no connection to internet - In real life does not happen because need to have   VPN

 NIS-2 vs CRA
 NIS is aout your organization